The CSA Member Pledge:

 Community Supported Agriculture is a partnership of mutual commitment between a farm and a community of farm members.
 By participating in Common Thread CSA, I understand that while the farmers are committed to the best of their ability to provide ample high quality produce, there are risks involved in agriculture and I am prepared to share in the risks of the farm as well as the bounty.
 I also understand that it is my responsibility to pick up my share each week.

 Each week in the e- newsletter there is information about using the vegetables in your share.
-If you pick up at the farm, the distribution room is also a good place to pick up ideas from others about how to use the vegetables.
+If you pick up at the farm, the distribution room is a good place to pick up ideas from others about how to use the vegetables.

-You can also see our Recipe Index for a list of resources on the storage, preparation, and usage of vegetables in your share.
+You can see our Recipe Index for a list of resources on the storage, preparation, and usage of vegetables in your share.

 We encourage members to read their weekly e-newsletter to keep updated with what's happening on the farm, how the crops are doing, and what crops are on the way.
 We post the vegetables that are available each week on the "What's In" Page.
 You can also look at the sample harvest schedule further down on the "what's in" page to get idea of what time of year to expect different vegetables.

 No, there is not a work requirement for our members but volunteers are always welcome.
-We will be host one or two work parties throughout the season.
-We also welcome members to volunteer June-October on Monday, Wednesday, Friday and Saturday mornings primarily during harvest times - please contact us to arrange a volunteer shift.
+We will host one or two work parties throughout the season.
+We welcome members to volunteer June-October on Monday, Wednesday, Friday and Saturday mornings primarily during harvest times - please contact us to arrange a volunteer shift.

 Produce that is not picked up from CSA distributions or left over from farmers markets will be donated to local food pantries serving folks in need.